Integral Artin motives I: Smooth objects and the ordinary t-structure: Introduction

 This paper is part of my PhD thesis, done under the supervision of Frédéric Déglise.
-I would like to express my most sincere thanks to him for his constant support, for his patience and for his numerous questions, suggestions and improvements.
+I would like to express my deepest gratitude to him for his constant support, for his patience and for his numerous suggestions and improvements.

-I would also like to thank warmly Adrien Dubouloz, Sophie Morel, Riccardo Pengo, Jörg Wildeshaus and Simon Pépin Lehalleur for their kind remarks and questions that have greatly improved the quality of this work.
+My sincere thanks also go to Joseph Ayoub and Jakob Scholbach for their very detailed reports that allowed me to greatly improve the quality of this paper.
+I would also like to thank warmly Adrien Dubouloz, Sophie Morel, Riccardo Pengo, Simon Pepin Lehalleur and Jörg Wildeshaus for their help, their kind remarks and their questions which have also enabled me to improve this work.

-Finally, I would like to thank Mattia Cavicchi, Robin Carlier, Timo Richarz, Wolfgang Soregel, Markus Spitzweck, Olivier Taïbi and Swann Tubach for their interest in my work and for some helpful questions.
+Finally, I would like to thank Olivier Benoist, Robin Carlier, Mattia Cavicchi, Wiesława Nizioł, Fabrice Orgogozo, Timo Richarz, Wolfgang Soergel, Markus Spitzweck, Olivier Taïbi, Swann Tubach and Olivier Wittenberg for their interest in my work and for some helpful questions and advices.